 Unfortunately, the singularity and its quantum mechanical structure are totally invisible to observers in the external universe: The only way the singularity can possibly be seen is by means of light rays, or other signals, that emerge from its vicinity.
-However, because the future light cones are all directed into it (Fig. 25.6), no light-speed or sub-light-speed signals can ever emerge from it.
-In fact, because the outer edge of the light cone is tilted inward at every event inside the gravitational radius (Figs. 25.5 and 25.6), no signal can emerge from inside the gravitational radius to tell external observers what is going on there.
-In effect, the gravitational radius is an absolute event horizon for our universe, a horizon beyond which we cannot see-except by plunging through it, and paying the ultimate price for our momentary exploration of the hole's interior.
+However, because the future light cones are all directed into the singularity (Fig. 25.5), no light-speed or sub-light-speed signals can ever emerge from it.
+In fact, because the outer edge of the light cone is tilted inward at every event inside the gravitational radius (Figs. 25.4 and 25.5), no signal can emerge from inside the gravitational radius to tell external observers what is going on there.
+In effect, the gravitational radius is an absolute event horizon for our universe, a horizon beyond which we cannot see-except by plunging through it, and paying the ultimate price for our momentary exploration of the hole's interior: we cannot publish the results of our observations.